Oct 4, 2021

 The elderly are also at risk.
 According to the Centers for Disease Control and Prevention, between 70% and 85% of flu-related deaths annually occur in people 65 years and older.
 Between 50% and 70% of flu-related hospitalizations are also among people in this age group.

-Other high-risk groups include people with chronic conditions, such as asthma, diabetes, cancer and heart disease, along with pregnant people.
+Other high-risk groups include people with chronic conditions, such as asthma, diabetes, cancer and heart disease, along with pregnant women.

 Flu vaccination will free up hospital beds